AMPATH/ng2-amrs/README.md

 # NgxOpenmrsPoc

 This is the point of care system used by Ampath Clinics.
-It should be compatible with most openmrs versions but it is tested against platform 2.0.2 with the rest module.
+It should be compatible with most openmrs versions but it is tested against platform 2.0.2 with the REST module.
 It also requires https://github.com/AMPATH/etl-rest-server for all features to work properly.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding